MISP/misp-book/pymisp/README.md

     parser.add_argument("-v", "--value", help="The value of the attribute") args = parser.parse_args()
 ~~~~
-Then the function start by preparing the awaited arguments:
+Then the function starts by preparing the awaited arguments:
 * event: The event that will get a new attribute
 * type: The type of the attribute that will be added.
 See [here](../categories-and-types/README.md) for more informations
 * value: The value of the new attribute